 This bacterial infection can affect cold-water and tropical fish.
 It’s sometimes confused with a fungal infection because of the appearance of white or greyish white spots on the fish’s head, though usually this infection starts as a pale area around the head and mouth.
 This may turn yellow/brownish in colour with red-tinged edges.

 Bacteria generally affects the fish’s mouth, but lesions can appear on the back that look like a saddle on the fish’s body.
 Some ways to treat this condition include a 30 per cent to 50 per cent water change with a siphon of the tank’s gravel.
-Aquarium salt can be used, but ensure that your fish can tolerate it (see below).
-You can use Furan 2, Melafix or a vet-prescribed antibiotic.
+Aquarium salt can be used, but ensure that your fish can tolerate it.
+You can also use Furan 2, Melafix or a vet-prescribed antibiotic.

 In addition, you should remove the carbon from your tank’s filter during treatment.
-This infection is one of the reasons you need to use a quarantine tank [link to quarantine tank/aquarium salt article] when introducing new fish to your established aquarium.
+This infection is one of the reasons you need to use a quarantine tank when introducing new fish to your established aquarium.

 Usually fatal to fish, Dropsy is characterised by a swelling of your fish’s abdomen, sometimes causing their scales to stick out.
 Your fish will appear listless and lose their appetite.
 If you’re unsure if your fish has Dropsy, quarantine them them immediately and take them to your local Greencross Vets.